 The technician will set up equipment in the room you will be in most often and run a 10 minute baseline study.

 Your study set-up appointment takes approximately 2-3 hours in order to complete all lead placement, review of testing instructions and equipment.

-Throughout the duration of your in-home EEG, a monitoring technician will remotely log into the study twice a day to ensure that all electrodes are working and recording properly.
+Throughout the duration of your in-home EEG, a monitoring technician will remotely log into the study three times a day (at a minimum) to ensure that all electrodes are working and recording properly.